kora-projects/kora-docs/mkdocs/docs/en/documentation/scheduling.md

       delay: "50ms" #(1)!
     ```

-    1. Initial delay interval before the task
+    1. Delay before the task (`required`, no default)

 ### Graceful Shutdown { #graceful-shutdown }

-If you want to pre-terminate processing on a scheduled service termination without waiting for the service to end,
+During [graceful shutdown](container.md#component-lifecycle), the native scheduler waits for tasks to complete for `scheduling.shutdownWait`.
-you need to check [Thread.currentThread().isInterrupted()](https://docs.oracle.com/javase/8/docs/api/java/lang/Thread.html#isInterrupted--) status and terminate the service yourself.
+If a task needs to stop earlier, check [Thread.currentThread().isInterrupted()](https://docs.oracle.com/javase/8/docs/api/java/lang/Thread.html#isInterrupted--) and stop the work manually.

 ## Quartz { #quartz }

-A library-based implementation of [Quartz](https://www.baeldung.com/quartz) as a scheduler for creating aspects.
+The implementation based on the [Quartz](https://www.quartz-scheduler.org/) library is used for tasks with `cron` schedules, custom `Trigger` instances, and `Quartz` execution rules.

 ### Dependency { #dependency-2 }